Railway Operators in Austria

 Network length, gauge and electrification (2007):

 Apart from the public transportation in Salzburg, this company operates trains on Salzburg(ÖBB station)-Bürmoos-Lamprechtshausen and Bürmoos-Trimmelkam (taken over from StH).
-The line to Trimmelkam will be extended to Ostermiething (2.5km) and maybe even further towards Burghausen in Germany.
+The line to Trimmelkam was extended to Ostermiething (2.5km) in 2014 and may be even further extended towards Burghausen in Germany.

-From 2010 they will operate local services in Germany (with Regentalbahn AG), over the Salzburg-Freilassing-Berchtesgaden line.
-7 EMUs will be ordered for this service.
+Since 2010 they operate local services in Germany (with Regentalbahn AG), over the Salzburg-Freilassing-Berchtesgaden line using brand name Berchtesgadener Land Bahn (BLB).
+7 EMUs were be ordered for this service.

 In summer 2008 SLB also took over the operation of the ÖBB Pinzgaubahn Zell am See-Krimml, together with some locomotives and motor cars, under the name Pinzgauer Lokalbahn.